AGWA/git-crypt/CONTRIBUTING.md

  * To minimize merge commits, please rebase your changes before opening a pull request.

- * To submit your patch, open a pull request on GitHub or send a properly-formatted patch to git-crypt-discuss@lists.cloudmutt.com.
+ * To submit your patch, open a pull request on GitHub.

 Finally, be aware that since git-crypt is security-sensitive software, the bar for contributions is higher than average.
 Please don't be